Ainderby Steeple: Geography

+The Wensleydale Railway Association that runs from Redmire to Leeming Bar, was extended to run just to the north of the village to the East Coast Main Line just to the west of Northallerton.
+Two level crossings were constructed in the village.

 Demography

-2001 Census

 The 2001 UK Census showed that the population was split 48.8% male to 51.2% female.
 The religious constituency was made of 82.1% Christian and the rest stating no religion or not stating at all.
 The ethnic make-up was 97.5% White British, 1.75% White other and 1.05% Indian British.
 There were 121 dwellings.

-2011 Census

-The 2011 UK Census showed that the population was split 48.7% male to 51.3% female.
+The 2011 UK Census showed the population was split 48.7% male to 51.3% female.
 The religious constituency was made of 82.6% Christian, 0.3% Buddhist and the rest stating no religion or not stating at all.
 The ethnic make-up was 98.3% White British with the rest consisting of 0.3% each White Irish, White Other, Mixed White/Asian and Black British.
 There were 136 dwellings.

 Community and culture

-The village has a school, Ainderby Steeple CE Primary, which is within the catchment area of Northallerton School, which provides secondary education and sixth form facilities.
-The school is actually located on Station Road in neighbouring Morton-on-Swale.
-The village consists mainly of housing with one public house.
+Ainderby Steeple CE Primary is in the catchment area of Northallerton School, which provides secondary education and sixth form facilities.
+The school is on Station Road in Morton-on-Swale.
+The village is mainly residential with one public house.

 Religion

-The Church of St Helen's, located in Ainderby Steeple, dates back to the fourteenth century.
+The Church of St Helen's dates from the 14th century.
 The parish registers start in 1668.
 It was Grade I listed in 1970 and was renovated in the 15th and 19th centuries.